 Knowing the time it takes to clear roads after a winter storm can help the department better analyze the costs associated with that work.
 MoDOT's response rate to winter events provides good customer service for the traveling public while keeping costs as low as possible.
-This winter brought several events to the state.
-It took an average of 4.2 hours to meet MoDOT's objective for continuous operations routes, and an average of six hours for non-continuous routes.
-These numbers compare favorably with past years.
-However crews worked over 830,000 hours fighting these snow and ice events at a cost of \$71 million through the end of March.
-Winter operations, on average, cost about \$46 million dollars per year.
+This winter of has brought several events to the state already in December.
+It took an average of 3.7 hours to meet MoDOT's objective for continuous operations routes, and an average of 5.7 hours for non-continuous routes.
+These numbers compare favorably with past years, however crews worked over 295,000 hours fighting these snow and ice events at a cost of \$25 million through the end of December.
+Winter operations, on average, cost about \$42 million dollars per year.
 The money and time spent on clearing the roads of ice and snow means funds are not available to maintain the roadways in the spring, such as surface improvements, sign repair, brush cutting and drainage work.
+The average snowfall data is not available this quarter and will be updated in April 2014.